basarat/typescript-book/docs/styleguide/styleguide.md

 ## Quotes

-* Prefer double quotes (`"`).
+* Prefer sing quotes (`'`).

+> Reason: More JavaScript teams do this (e.g. [airbnb](https://github.com/airbnb/javascript), [standard](https://github.com/feross/standard), [npm](https://github.com/npm/npm), [node](https://github.com/nodejs/node), [google/angular](https://github.com/angular/angular/), [facebook/react](https://github.com/facebook/react))

-> Reasons: Allows easier copy paste of objects into JSON.
+> Double quotes are not without merit: Allows easier copy paste of objects into JSON.
 Allows people to use other languages to work without changing their quote character.
 Allows you to use apostrophe s e.g. `He's not going.`.
+But I'd rather not deviate from where the JS Community is fairly decided.

 * When you can't use double try back ticks (\`).